 If your child is nearing the end of high school, whether or not you pay child support may depend on their enrollment status in school.
 If they graduate or drop out, you may be able to terminate your child support at that time.

-Regardless of why you think a modification is necessary, getting help from a family law attorney with evaluating your situation and with your filing can help improve your chances of success and you want to adjust the amount of support after a divorce.
+Regardless of why you think a child support modification is necessary, getting help from a family law attorney with evaluating your situation and with your filing can help improve your chances of success and you want to adjust the amount of support after a divorce.